Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Introduction

+In this paper, we consider smooth Fano threefolds $Y$ of Picard rank 1 and index 2: they belong to one of 5 families indexed by their degree $d\in\{1,\ldots,5\}$.
+The derived category of $Y$ admits a semi-orthogonal decomposition $ D(Y)=\langle \Ku(Y), \sO_Y, \sO_Y(1) \rangle $ whose non-trivial part $\Ku(Y)$ is called the \textit{Kuznetsov component of $Y$}.
+Its \emph{numerical Grothendieck group} is a rank 2 lattice spanned by two classes $v$ and $w$ (see Section~\ref{sec_Fano_threefolds} for the details).

-In this paper, we focus on moduli spaces of complexes of class $w$, with particular attention to the degree 2 and 1 cases.
+The focus of this work is on moduli spaces of complexes of class $w$, with particular attention to the degree 2 and 1 cases.
 A more detailed study of moduli of class $w$ for cubic threefolds appears in \cite{Bayer}; moduli of objects of class $v$ are studied in \cite{PY20} (for degrees $d\geq 2$) and in \cite{PR20_veronese} for the case of degree 1.